AI Content Farms Are Killing Search

 The Death of Expertise in Search

-The people who actually know things - practitioners, researchers, experienced professionals - can't compete with content farms on volume.
+The people who actually know things, practitioners, researchers, experienced professionals, can't compete with content farms on volume.
 A doctor who writes one carefully researched article per month loses to a content farm that generates 1,000 medical articles per day.

-Worse, AI content often confidently presents incorrect information.
+Rewrite to 'machine-written content' or 'content generated by algorithms'.
 The model doesn't know what it doesn't know.
 It produces fluent text regardless of whether the underlying claims are accurate.

 Google's Inadequate Response